privacybydesign/pbdf-website/pages/en/irma-verifier.md

 free-of-charge.
 For more information, feel free to [get in touch](/contact-en).

-To summarise: IRMA can be used without any costs, at least if you do everything yourself.
+To summarize: IRMA can be used without any costs, at least if you do everything yourself.

 The video below provides a tutorial for integrating IRMA attribute